Doraemoe/LANreader/README.md

 # DuReader

-DuReader is a manga reader for [LANraragi](https://github.com/Difegue/LANraragi)
+DuReader is an iOS manga reader for [LANraragi](https://github.com/Difegue/LANraragi)

 ## Control in Read View